tomnitschke/gristwidgets/documentize/README.md

 * "Source Type": "Text"/"Choice" column specifying whether the input is HMTL or Markdown.
 Correspondingly, allowable values are: "html", "markdown".
 Any illegal value will be interpreted as "html".
 * "Preview Enabled?": "Bool" column defining whether to show a document preview to the user (which is the default).
 If this is false, users will only see a status message and the "Process!" button on the widget.
 * "Custom Config for Googoose": "Any" column providing custom configuration for the Googoose library.
 Must be provided as a dictionary like '{ optionName: optionValue }'.
 See https://github.com/aadel112/googoose?tab=readme-ov-file#options for more information.
 * "Custom Config for html2pdf": As above, but for the html2pdf library.
+See https://github.com/eKoopmans/html2pdf.js?tab=readme-ov-file#options for more information.
 * "Output Format": "Text" or "Choice" type column defining the output file format.
 Allowed values are "docx" or "pdf".
 If this is empty or not mapped, users will be able to select which format they want.

 ## Inserting Images from Attachments